Thoughts about ... the speedbar

 This point, at the extreme right of the curve, corresponds to the maximum speed that can be reached by the glider, after using all possible acceleration systems.
 There is no exit from the flight envelope just after this point, but we are approaching the acceptable limit for safety.

-This polar diagram shows that there is a direct link between speed, glide ratio and sink rate (in other words: performance).
-When using the gas pedal, we must therefore be fully aware of the interaction between these 3 parameters.
+This polar curve therefore teaches us that there is a direct link between speed, finesse, and sink rate (in other words: performance).speed bar therefore be used with a clear understanding of the interaction between these three parameters.

 I.2- Basis and incidence :